 In the case of Emotet, the office macro is used to generate an executable and launches it to execute a PowerShell script with the hidden parameter (to hide the PowerShell window).
 Once a computer is infected, the malware will try to replicate on computers that are sharing the same network by exploiting common unpatched vulnerabilities.

 Prevention: how to fight against this malware ?

 There are two main strategies to prevent such attacks, and which can be used in tandem to complement one another.

 A traditional solution of an antivirus will have a database of signatures (binaries hash or IP addresses, for example) that will be matched to every launching binary in order to block the ones that will share elements with Emotet.
-WALLIX BestSafe takes another approach, as it proactively blocks unexpected user behavior rather than reacting once a process is already underway.
+WALLIX BestSafe takes an approach beyond antivirus, as it proactively blocks unexpected user behavior rather than reacting once a process is already underway.
 For instance, the office application Microsoft Word would not usually be expected to start a PowerShell script, so a generic rule can be implemented to block PowerShell from having Word as parent.
 Even if an unsuspecting user clicks, downloads, or opens a malicious file, no attack is launched.

 More generally, WALLIX BestSafe is an Endpoint Privilege Management (EPM) software which aims to control the processes running on a computer and adapt privileges as necessary to follow the Least Privilege model for users and administrators.
 It also features a “blacklist/whitelist blocking process” that helps to block malicious processes from ever running, regardless of user privileges.

 Thanks to two endpoint management rules, BestSafe is able to stop Emotet’s dangerous exploits:

 - Prevent the vulnerable process used in this attack (wmiprvse.exe) from launching PowerShell commands: The payload will not be downloaded on the target.